History of ACGF

 Strengthening Afghanistan Financial Intermediation (SAFI)

-An agreement on funding from the World Bank through MoF is being finalized for strengthening credit guarantee activities and bolstering technical assistance to PFIs.
-In addition, a new matching grants program will be established to support up to 1000 Afghan MSMEs over time with special emphasis on supporting women-owned enterprises and the agricultural sector.
+Under the project ACGF receives new funding from the World Bank through the MoF, strengthening its capital to support credit guarantee activities and bolstering technical assistance to PIs.
+In addition, a new matching grants program is developed to support up to Afghan MSMEs.

 The future of ACGF